 Authorship for Articles with Multiple Authors

 If you are collaborating with other authors to publish an article, you will all need to agree on which author will be designated as the corresponding author.
-The corresponding author is the single point of contact between the authors and the journal where the article is submitted.
+The corresponding author is the single point of contact between the authors and the publication where the article is submitted.
 In addition to all of the authorship criteria described above, the corresponding author is also responsible for:

 - Including as co-authors all persons appropriate and none inappropriate;